mozilla-services/socorro/docker/README.rst

 To ease debugging in the container, you can run a shell::

-  $ docker-compose run --entrypoint /bin/bash processor
+  $ docker-compose run processor /bin/bash

 Then you can start and stop the processor and tweak files and all that jazz.